 Most of what you’ve been told about fat has nothing to do with your well-being… and everything to do with one man’s ego.
 It’s time to clear up the lies you’ve been told and give you the facts.
+It’s time you learned the truth about fat.
 Your health depends on it.

 Fat is a dangerous subject.